- Carol Millman, B.Sc., AHT, CPDT-KA, CTDI

 Carol gave birth to her son in 2010, and in 2011 she and Amelia decided to go into business together.

 Carol is a Certified Professional Dog Trainer (Knowledge Assessed) through the Certification Council of Professional Pet Dog Trainers, and is a Certified Trick Dog Instructor through Do More With Your Dog.
+She is an eager consumer of all things dog related, and is eagerly following leading scientific research on canine cognition and psychology.

 After many years of training service dogs for others, Carol is now preparing her own dog, Gretel, to be her autism service dog.